Course Outline

 - Groups analyze what made the human signal effective or ineffective

-- Collectively brainstorm practical micro-habits or team rituals that amplify those positive signals or prevent negative ones
+- Collectively brainstorm practical micro-habits or team rituals that amplify positive signals or prevent negative ones

-- Present top 2-3 habits back to the whole group for discussion and refinement
+- Present the top 2-3 habits to the entire group for discussion and refinement

-Outcome: Teams leave with a grounded, authentic list of "Human Signals to Cultivate" based on their own work culture — driving actionable, personalized change that supports trust and emotional connection beyond tech tools.
+Teams depart with a grounded, authentic list of "Human Signals to Cultivate" tailored to their specific work culture—driving actionable, personalized change that supports trust and emotional connection beyond tech tools.

 Final Wrap-Up